How going against your true self is causing burnout/depression

 5/17/20252 min read

-When we try to resist who we really are and instead opt for being who we think everyone else wants us to be, it puts a mental and physical strain on our minds, bodies, and souls until we can't resist anymore which leads to burnout.
+When we resist who we really are and instead opt for being who we think everyone else wants us to be, it puts a mental and physical strain on our mind, body, and souls until we can't resist anymore resulting in burning out.
 Think of it like a tug of war between who you really are and who you're trying to play.
 Once I realised this, I started to pull on the side of the rope that my true self was pulling on and noticed that I got fewer and fewer depressive episodes until the point where I couldn't tell you the last time I've had one.

 The other thing that's helped tremendously is getting my thoughts out there.